In brief

 The issue

 Farms are an integral part of a landscape that defines our Vermont’s unique character.
-In 2002, approximately 6,500 farms covered 20 percent of the state’s land area and, directly or indirectly, generate one out of every six jobs.
+In 2022 approximately 6,800 farms covered 1,200,000 acres of the state’s land area.
+In 2017, 21,000 people were employed on Vermont farms.
 Our rural landscape is more than a postcard image.
 It lures tourists and the dollars they generate; provides food for our residents; maintains the state’s history and attracts people to live in Vermont.

 But there are challenges.
 For example, between 1982 and 2005, Vermont has seen a 20 percent reduction in farmland.
 Because farming is an important part of the fabric of Vermont, state agencies, communities, non-profit, business, farmers, and individual are seeking ways to preserve farmland, encourage and educate new farmers, create added-value products, increase profits and ensure that farming continues for decades to come.

-Twenty years ago, the state created a unique entity, the Vermont Housing and Conservation Board (VHCB), which connected affordable housing and community development with land conservation and historic preservation.
-Since its inception, VHCB has worked with state-wide and local land trusts to conserve more than 363,248 acres of agriculture, forest and recreation lands and natural areas.
+In 1987, the state created a unique entity, the Vermont Housing and Conservation Board (VHCB), which connected affordable housing and community development with land conservation and historic preservation.
+VHCB has worked with state-wide and local land trusts and by 2022 has conserved 275,700 acres of forest and recreation lands and natural areas, 170,918 of agricultural lands, 789 farms, 81 historic buildings, 1500 homes.
 Others are focusing on supporting the economic viability of the state’s farmers.
 Thus, some farms are shifting their focus to specialty foods like artisan cheese; others are going organic while still others are creating value-added products like salsa.
 The state Agency of Agriculture, Food and Markets has been successful in promoting Vermont products both nationally as well as locally.

 Communities are also planning for the future of farming, and crafting local policies and regulations that limit the conversion of farmland to other uses, provide incentives to farmers to conserve their land, and protect finite agricultural soils.
 These communities recognize that farmland provides many community benefits, including: